mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 The screen will display:

 * Date and time
-* Weather icon and short description, with high and low temperature
+* Weather icon and short description, with high and low temperature (OpenWeatherMap, Met office, AccuWeather, Met.no, Climacell, VisualCrossing)
-* A severe weather warning
+* A severe weather warning (provided by Met Office or Weather.gov)
 * Google Calendar or Outlook Calendar entries

 Here it is in action